 Meditation, yoga, and deep breathing create a mild cannabinoid-mimicking effect.
 Of course, smoking dope helps some people chill out, but it’s not something I’d recommend.

-Using other phytocannabiniods, such as hemp oil, citrus oils, rosemary, or frankincense, in combination with mind-body practices could is an excellent combination for reducing feelings of stress and anxiety.*
+Using other phytocannabiniods, such as hemp oil, citrus oils, rosemary, or frankincense, in combination with mind-body practices is an excellent combination for reducing feelings of stress and anxiety.*